musicjoeyoung/fiberplane-cloudflare-hackathon-week1/README.md

 # 🎵 Focus Music Tool - MCP Server

-A Model Context Protocol (MCP) server that creates real Spotify playlists based on your mood and focus needs.
+Need a playlist while you're working?
+Coding and tired?
+Problem solving and excited?
+This is a Model Context Protocol (MCP) server that creates real Spotify playlists based on your mood and focus needs.
 Built for seamless integration with AI assistants and MCP-compatible clients.

 ## 🎯 What This Does